 There is lift access from the main foyer to the Linbury Theatre Foyer.
 The entrances to the Linbury Theatre are from the Upper Circle level, and customers must descend to their seating area via stairs or a lift.
 Lift access to seating in the Linbury Theatre is from auditorium right only (right-hand entrance and on your right-hand side as you face the stage).
 We recommend seating on the right-hand side of the auditorium for those who require level access or minimal stairs.
 The left-hand side of the auditorium can involve many stairs.
 There are six wheelchair spaces in the Linbury Theatre.
 Find out more about accessing the Linbury Theatre.

-The 6th of February matinee performance will be modified to be more accessible for audience members with neurodiverse needs - including autism spectrum conditions or learning disabilities.
+Relaxed performance: The matinee performance on Thursday 6 February will be modified to be more accessible for audience members with neurodiverse needs - including autism spectrum conditions or learning disabilities.